Documentation

 }

-As we can see, the default store.home homepage template declares the following blocks:
+As you can see above, the default store.home homepage template declares the following blocks:

 • list-context.image-list#demo